tahoebio/mosaicfm/scripts/scaling_exps/README.md

 ## Biased Sampling
 I followed Geneformer's low-diversity dataset (Fig2.b) setup which uses [Madissoon study]{https://www.nature.com/articles/s41588-022-01243-4} to create the downsampled dataset.
 This study selects 3 tissues and around ~239K cells.
+As the start I needed to find the ids of Madissoon's study inside cellxgene dataset.
+You can find this subset in [this link](https://cellxgene.cziscience.com/e/2c3621b8-1870-4e06-b169-252ab243118d.cxg/) and look for the ids corresponding to each tissue (You can also find the dataset-ids) in the pdf document.

--   Steps to recreate the dataset:
+-   Then I took these steps to recreate the dataset:
 1. run scripts/scaling_exps/download_cellxgene_biased_ds.py to download the specified subset of cellxgene.
-You need to provide the version.
+You need to provide the version (You can find the latest available version of dataset in [here](https://chanzuckerberg.github.io/cellxgene-census/cellxgene_census_docsite_data_release_info.html)).
  If you want to use another subset of cellxgene edit the dataset-ids in the code.
-The script download the chunks in h5ad format.
+The script download the chunks in h5ad format given the  version of cellxgene dataset.

 ``` Example:
 python scripts/scaling_exps/download_cellxgene_biased_ds.py --version 2024-07-01 --old_vocab /vevo/datasets/cellxgene_primary_2024-04-29_MDS/cellxgene_primary_2024-04-29_vocab.json --dest_dir /vevo/datasets/biased_ds_cellxgene_primary_2024-07-01/train
 ```

-2. Run scripts/make_dataset.py to convert each h5ad chunks to in format
+2. Run scripts/make_dataset.py to convert each h5ad chunks to  huggingface format:
 ``` Example:
 python scripts/make_dataset.py --adata_dir /vevo/datasets/biased_ds_cellxgene --vocab_path /vevo/datasets/biased_ds_cellxgene/train/cellxgene_primary_2024-07-01_vocab.json --output_dir /vevo/datasets/biased_ds_cellxgene_hf